-The recent State budget has revealed that $3b is being reserved for the underground Sydney Metro West rapid line, first announced in November 2016.
+Implementing the first of the changes this year, $3b has been reserved for the underground Sydney Metro West rapid line, first announced in November 2016.

 The line will make a huge difference to homebuyers who feel stuck between seeking out affordable, new houses and keeping their jobs in the CBD and surrounding areas.

 The Hills District will benefit the most, with an estimated travel time of under an hour thanks to this latest development plan and the Sydney Metro Northwest line set to open next year.
 The latter is already seeing the current development of new stations at Rouse Hill, Kellyville, Castle Hill, Cherrybrook, Norwest Bella Vista and Cudgegong Road.

 Rouse Hill (a six minute drive from our Highgrove Box Hill estate), is currently estimated to take approximately 1h 40m to the city; and with the new line will take 55 minutes to Wynyard Station (by this year) and 46 minutes to Martin Place (by 2024).

 Kellyville will also shave 45 minutes from the commute with 53 minutes and 44 minutes to Wynyard and Martine Place respectively.